jamesfulford/td-token/README.md

 Visit https://localhost:8000 (http*s* is important).
 Click login.

 Login with your TD brokerage account (_not your developer account on developer.tdameritrade.com_).
-Make sure you login with the userid of the account you wish to trade with (IRA, Individual, etc.).

 When prompted, grant your app access by clicking "Allow".